 According to WorkSafeBC information, building materials containing asbestos were commonly used in construction until around 1990.
 Materials used that may contain asbestos include, but are not limited to, insulation; shingles and felt for roofing; exterior siding; pipe and boiler covering; compounds and cement, such as caulk, putty, roof patching, furnace cement; wallboard; texture coat; acoustical ceiling tiles and plaster; vinyl floor tiles; linoleum; and wiring.
 Loose-fill vermiculite insulation may also contain traces of asbestos.

-Licensees will find many useful online sources about asbestos and asbestos removal, which they and their clients may wish to review, including information provided by WorkSafeBC, Canada Mortgage and Housing Corporation, the Provincial Government, and many municipalities throughout the Province.
+Licensees will find many useful online sources about asbestos and asbestos removal, which they and their clients may wish to review.
 Here are links to just a few:

 Potential Source of Asbestos in the Home

 Diagram courtesy WorkSafe BC

 Some licensees appear to be presuming that appliances or other chattels that are listed as inclusions in MLS® information are automatically included in the sale of a property and do not have to be itemized in a Contract of Purchase and Sale.
 This is not true.
 Licensees using the BCREA Contract of Purchase and Sale are reminded that paragraph 18 states:

 REPRESENTATIONS AND WARRANTIES: There are no representations, warranties, guarantees, promises or agreements other than those set out in this Contract and the representations contained in the Property Disclosure Statement if incorporated into and forming part of this Contract, all of which will survive the completion of the sale